-The vector::emplace() is an STL in C++ which extends container by inserting new element at position.
-Reallocation happens only if there is a need of more space.
+The vector::emplace() is an STL in C++ which extends the container by inserting a new element at the position.
+Reallocation happens only if there is a need for more space.
 Here the container size increases by one.

 template iterator vector_name.emplace (const_iterator position, element);

 The function accepts two mandatory parameters which are specified as below:

 - position – It specifies the iterator pointing to the position in the container where the new element is to be inserted.

 - args – It specifies the element to be inserted in the vector container.

 Return value: The function returns an iterator that points to the newly inserted element.

 Below programs illustrates the above function: